agile-lab-dev/witboost-python-scaffold/specific-provisioner/docs/opentelemetry.md

 - `OTEL_METRICS_EXPORTER` specifies which metrics exporter to use.
 In this case, metrics are being exported to `console` (stdout).
 - `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` sets the endpoint where telemetry is exported to.
 If omitted, the default `Collector` endpoint will be used, which is `0.0.0.0:4317` for gRPC and `0.0.0.0:4318` for HTTP.

-#### Setup SigNoz as osservability backend
+#### Setup SigNoz as observability backend

 One of the biggest advantages of using OpenTelemetry is that it is vendor-agnostic.
 It can export data in multiple formats which you can send to a backend of your choice.

-As osservability backend we will refer to [SigNoz](https://signoz.io/).
+As observability backend we will refer to [SigNoz](https://signoz.io/).
 SigNoz is an open-source APM tool that can be used for both metrics and distributed tracing.

 ##### 1. Installation using Docker Compose
 > **Note**